era86/era86.github.io/_drafts/2018-03-21-pi-zero-w-usb-dashcam.markdown

 ### Make Raspbian Auto-Run Scripts on Boot

-Assuming the scripts are saved in `/home/pi` (the default user and home directory), Raspbian can be configured to run them on boot by adding commands to `/etc/rc.local`:
+Assuming the scripts are saved in `/home/pi` (the default user and home directory), Raspbian can run them on startup by adding commands to `/etc/rc.local`:

 {% highlight bash %}
 python /home/pi/purge_old_recordings.py